 A member of the British film and television academy, BAFTA, Peter has interviewed many Hollywood celebrities, including Cher, Tom Hanks, Tom Cruise, Nicole Kidman, Meryl Streep, Denzel Washington and Morgan Freeman.
 He has covered every Oscars ceremony since 1996.

-In 2011 Peter was inspired by the courage and honesty of country music legend Glen Campbell, whom he met in Malibu.
+In 2011 Peter interviewed the country music legend Glen Campbell, at his home in Malibu.
 Campbell discussed his final tour and reflected on coping with Alzheimer's disease.

 In 2016 Peter sat down with Harrison Ford to discuss the veteran actor's role in Star Wars: The Force Awakens.
 Ford gave a candid assessment of ability to keep on working into old age and talked about his lucky escape from a plane crash in 2015.

 As well as being a correspondent for the BBC, Peter is a co-owner, with Andy Hollins, of the indie production company, The Radio Organization.

 Peter is a keen runner, cyclist and swimmer and regularly takes part in triathlons and running events.